microsoft/monaco-editor/docs/integrate-esm.md

 ---

 ### Using parcel

+A full working sample is available at https://github.com/Microsoft/monaco-editor-samples/tree/master/browser-esm-parcel

 When using parcel, we need to use the `getWorkerUrl` function and build the workers seperately from our main source.
 To simplify things, we can write a tiny bash script to build the workers for us.